tudurom/dotfiles/README.md

 ### NixOS

-1. Provision a machine with NixOS.
+First, provision a machine with NixOS.

+Then:

+Desktop:
-2. (Assuming deployment with `nixos-rebuild`.
-TODO: Use something better) Clone this repo somewhere on the machine.
+1. Clone this repo somewhere on the machine.
-3. `nixos-rebuild boot --flake .#<hostname> --use-remote-sudo`
+2. `nixos-rebuild boot --flake .#<hostname> --use-remote-sudo`

-4. Reboot
+Remote server:
+1. `nix run .#deploy-rs -- .#<hostname>`

 ### Any other Linux distro for sane people

 1. Provision a machine with a "normal" Linux distro (my personal choice is Fedora)
 2. Install Nix (my installer of choice is [nix-installer][nix-installer]).
-3. (Same assumption and TODO as above) Clone this repo somewhere on the machine
+3. Clone this repo somewhere on the machine
 4. `nix run home-manager/release-<nixos_release> -- switch --flake .#tudor`

 ## Considerations for encrypting secrets